pajos-hub1/Diabetes-Management-System/README.md

 # Diabetes-Management-System
-This project manage the diabetes of a patient
+This project manage the diabetes of a patient.